lcomino64/Thesis/README.md

     - Then hardware FPGA test

 #### SCNP Jobs:
+- Still need to figure out how to "add" my board to zephyr
+	- include reboot.c in soc?

 - Zephyr software:
     - Add multicore utilisation
     - Interface with AES instruction plugin